 Knowing how to calculate these indexes ensures the correct profit determination.
 This has a positive impact on the enterprise’s decision-making, since they will effectively provide the healthy growth of the company.

-How do you calculate rate of return?
+How to calculate rate of return and profitability?

 Rate of return = (25/400) x 100%

 Rate of return = 6.25%